Keith J. Krach: Congress

 During the pandemic, Krach led State Department's efforts to accelerate efforts to reduce supply chain dependency away from China and move production onshore for critical technologies.
-On May 14, 2020 TSMC announced a plan to build a $12 billion 5 nanometer semiconductor fab in the United States.
+On May 14, 2020, TSMC announced a plan to build a $12 billion 5 nanometer semiconductor fab in the United States.
 TSMC represented the largest onshoring in US history.

 Taiwan relationship

-On September 17, 2020, Krach was the first Under Secretary to visit Taiwan since the United States stopped recognizing the government in Taipei (replacing it instead in favor of the government in Beijing).
-Krach attended the funeral of former Taiwanese President Lee Teng-hui, and met with President Tsai, and led the development of an economic collaboration agreement which he named the Lee Economic Prosperity Partnership ("EPP") after Taiwan’s "Father of Democracy," former President Lee Teng-hui.
+On September 17, 2020, Krach was the first under secretary to visit Taiwan since the United States stopped recognizing the government in Taipei (replacing it instead in favor of the government in Beijing).
+Krach led the development of an economic collaboration agreement which he named the Lee Economic Prosperity Partnership ("EPP") after Taiwan's "Father of Democracy," former President Lee Teng-hui.
 A five-year agreement was signed on November 20, 2020.
-The State Department stated that "future EPP Dialoges will strengthen the U.S.-Taiwan economic relationship."
 Krach also initiated and presided over a U.S.-Taiwan Science and Technology Cooperation Agreement, signed on December 15, 2020.
 Krach's team and the State Department also established the first step of the TIFA trade agreement in January 2021.
-The US simultaneously announced a $7 billion arms deal with Taiwan, including sea mines, drones and air-to-surface missiles.
-Der Spiegel reported that "the timing was hardly chosen by chance."

 On January 20, 2021, China imposed sanctions against Krach, outgoing US Secretary of State Mike Pompeo, former secretary of health and human services Alex Azar, outgoing US ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
-Biden's National Security Council called the sanctions "unproductive and cynical."